lagercat/wine-predictor/README.md

 ## Possible applications
-Because of the nature of the data, I think even an ideal model would have restricted use cases in a real life application(maybe sell it to a posh winery in France?).
+Because of the nature of the data, I think even an ideal model would have restricted use cases in a real life application(maybe sell it to a winery in France?).
 However, this kind of prediction based on online ratings is quite notorious in some industries(like the music industry).